Lab of Metabolic Psychiatry

 1. Nitric oxide in development of tolerance

-The interpeduncular nucleus (IPN) is a GABAergic nucleus that is characterized by high expression of neuronal nitric oxide synthase (Nos1) as well as striking vascularity.
-We have recently found that Nos1 is increased in IPN after chronic exposure to nicotine.
-We hypothesize that this increase in Nos1 mediates the development of tolerance to the aversive effects of nicotine, as we found that eliminating Nos1 in the IPN reduces preference for a rewarding dose of nicotine (Ables et al. PNAS 2017).
-Our goal is to determine if this increase in Nos1 in the IPN generalizes to other drugs of abuse or to stress and might represent a target for treatment of addiction.
-Future studies will focus on visualizing nitric oxide release from the IPN and the effects of nitric oxide on the epigenome, transcriptome and function of neurons in the reward circuitry.
+The interpeduncular nucleus (IPN) is a GABAergic nucleus that is characterized by high expression of neuronal nitric oxide synthase (NOS1) as well as striking vascularity.
+We have found that NOS1 is increased in IPN after chronic exposure to nicotine, and more recently, to oxycodone.
+We hypothesize that this increase in NOS1 mediates the development of tolerance to both the aversive and positive effects of drugs.
+Our goal is to determine if this increase in NOS1 in the IPN generalizes to all other drugs of abuse and might represent a target for the general treatment of addiction.
+Future studies will focus on visualizing nitric oxide release and the effects of nitric oxide on the epigenome, transcriptome and function of neurons in the reward circuitry.

 2. Cholinergic vulnerability to hyperglycemia